Bodhisena

-Bodhisena or Bodaisenna (704–760) was a Buddhist scholar and monk from India known for traveling to Japan and China and establishing the Kegon school, the Japanese transmission of the Huayan school of Chinese Buddhism.
+Bodhisena or Bodaisenna (704–760 CE) was a Buddhist scholar and monk from India known for traveling to Japan and China and establishing the Kegon school, the Japanese transmission of the Huayan school of Chinese Buddhism.
+He is the first known Indian visitor to Japan.

 His stay has been noted in the official history records called the Shoku Nihongi, where he is referred to as Bodai-Senna.

 Early years

-Bodhisena was born in South India around 704 AD.
+Bodhisena was born in Madurai, Tamil Nadu around 704 AD.
 He got mystical inspiration from Manjusri Bodhisattva.
 He initially went to China, having heard that he could meet the incarnation of Mañjuśrī at Mount Wutai.
 However, on reaching Mount Wutai, he was told the incarnation was in Japan.
 While in China, Bodhisena met a Japanese ambassador.
 The ambassador invited him to Japan on behalf of Emperor Shomu (701-756 AD), who was a devoted Buddhist.
 He also became acquainted with the tenth Japanese ambassador to China, Tajihi no Mabito Hironari.
 He also met the Japanese monk Rikyo.